unitreerobotics/unitree_ros/README.md

 # Detail of Packages
 ## unitree_legged_control:
 It contains the joints controllers for Gazebo simulation, which allows user to control joints with position, velocity and torque.
+Refer to "unitree_ros/unitree_controller/src/servo.cpp" for joint control examples in different modes.

 ## unitree_legged_msgs:
 ros-type message, including command and state of high-level and low-level control.